xpl/useless/README.md

 ### Recent updates / changelog

-- `$callableAsMethod` which is a cousin to recent `$callableAsFreeFunction`.
-Allows to define instance methods that also exhibit static call interface (as a type member).
-See [`OOP.js`](https://github.com/xpl/useless/blob/master/base/OOP.js) for details.

 - `$raw` methods for disabling thiscall semantics for performance-critical methods in components.
 In other words, it disables auto binding of methods to `this`, which comes with performance penalty of one extra call.

 - `LogOverlay` now automatically clips its output (removing invisible lines) to reduce page freezes on a huge amount of log output.
 It is also gradients itself with `-webkit-mask-image`.
 Screenshot shows log output built automatically with **$log** and `Testosterone.LogsMethodCalls`:  ![showcase](http://img.leprosorium.com/2492460)